Compare travel insurance for Thailand

 Thai travel insurance: Exclusions and what to watch out for

 Many standard travel insurance policies won’t include the following:

-- Cover for accidents or injuries that can be linked to you drinking too much
+Cover for accidents or injuries that can be linked to overconsumption of alcohol.

-- Cover for accidents or injuries that happen during sporting activities such as skiing and snowboarding.
-If you know you’ll be doing something adventurous, check to make sure you have adventure cover in place first
+Cover for accidents or injuries that happen during sporting activities such as

 How much should my travel insurance excess be?

 The excess on your travel insurance is the amount you will have to pay before your travel insurance company will pay out on a claim.
 While a higher excess might reduce the cost of your cover, you shouldn’t increase it to the point that you wouldn’t be able to afford it if you made a claim.